'The call that shattered my life,' husband mourns as ex-beauty queen wife dies suddenly age 39

 As well as being the co-pastor of Trinity House church in Lagos, Nigeria, along with husband Ituah Ighodalo, she also ran upscale, luxury events services Elizabeth R, a leading event management company in the country.

-Her husband described receiving the news of her death as "the call that shattered my life,"
+Her husband described receiving the news of her death as "the call that shattered my life."

 "A lot of you know that I really shouldn't be here," he said during a funeral service he officiated on Sunday.